 Did you know you can treat sunburn with black tea?
 This simple home remedy can quickly remove the heat and pain of a stinging burn.
-Rich in polyphenols, tea treats irritated skin.
+Rich in polyphenols, tea treats sunburned skin.

-I experienced this first hand while on a college spring break trip to Florida.
-Back then sunscreens were not used.
-I don’t even think they were available.
+I experienced this firsthand while on a college spring break trip to Florida.
+Back then, we did not use sunscreens.
+I don't even think they were available.
 Instead, it was de rigueur to use tanning oils on our fair skin for a lobster-red burn we hoped would eventually turn into a beautiful golden tan.

 And it worked!

 The tannins released from the black tea will reduce inflammation and quickly remove heat and pain.
 The tannins in black tea soothe sunburned skin—the catechins in tea help repair skin damage.

 Immediately soak in a tea bath or apply tea compresses following a sunburn.
 Inexpensive black tea bags work perfectly fine for sunburn treatment.
 There's no reason to use your premium quality tea.

 - 6 Anti-Aging Beauty Products Infused with Tea

 - How To Make A Purifying Green Tea Face Mask And Its Benefits

 - How To Make The Best Matcha Breakfast Drink